 Descending the first Twin Peak and going up the second peak

-The Twins is made up of two mountain peaks, hence, the name!
-When you reach the top of the first Twin Peak, you can immediately see the path continuing on the Twin Peaks mountains.
+The Twins comprises two mountain peaks, hence, the name!
+When you reach the top of the first Twin Peaks, you can immediately see the path continuing on the Twin Peaks mountains.

 And in the distant background, you can see the aerial view of Stanley, the coastal town in Southern Hong Kong.

 It is pretty easy to descend the first peak.
 And going up on the second peak isn’t that much harder.
-You just completed the hardest part of the trek, so it will feel pretty easy.
+You just completed the hardest part of the trek so that it will feel pretty easy.

 Descending the second Twin Peak: views of Stanley and Stanley Peninsula